-- As adults treat each other with respect at all times, therefore providing a positive role model for the children and each other. - Support the way in which all members of this school community can live and work together in an environment that is happy, safe and secure and where effective learning can take place. - Reward good behaviour. - Provide encouragement and stimulation to all pupils. - Treat all children fairly and apply this policy in a consistent way. - Ensure that children are aware of the school rules and that each class has its own classroom code or contract. - Teach, through the school curriculum, values and attitudes as well as knowledge and skills, in order to promote responsible behaviour, self-discipline and respect for self, others and the world around us.
+- As adults treat each other with respect at all times, therefore providing a positive role model for the children and each other. - Support the way in which all members of this school community can live and work together in an environment that is happy, safe and secure and where effective learning can take place. - Reward positive and desirable behaviour. - Provide encouragement and stimulation to all pupils. - Treat all children fairly and apply this policy in a consistent way while allowing , flexibility to meet individual needs. - Ensure that children are aware of the school rules and that each class has its own classroom code or contract. - Teach, through the school curriculum, values and attitudes as well as knowledge and skills, in order to promote responsible behaviour, self-discipline, emotional regulation and respect for self, others and the world around us.